protocol/research-website/content/posts/202106-holon/index.md

 ***Q:** What mitigation factors are in place if multiple nodes are offline?*

-**A:** There is a number of measures in place to account for node churn.
+**A:** There are a number of measures in place to account for node churn.
 These are:
 1. The routing tables of peers in IPFS’s DHT refresh their routing tables every 10 mins to account for node churn.
-2. Provider records expire 24hrs after publication.
-This means that content publishers have to re-publish the provider records for all content items that they have published every 24hrs.
+2. Provider records expire 24 hours after publication.
+This means that every 24 hours, content publishers have to re-publish the provider records for all of their published content items.
 This measure is in place to account for peers that have left the system and force the original content providers to find new peers for the provider records.
-3. IPFS has a default provider record republish interval of 12hrs to accommodate for record expiration, and the fact that peers storing provider records may leave the network.
+3. IPFS has a default provider record republish interval of 12hrs to accommodate for record expiration and the fact that peers storing provider records may leave the network.

 ***Q:** How does IPFS compare to Solid?*

-**A:** Solid and IPFS are two different initiatives and projects that sit at different layers of the protocol stack.
-Solid introduces the concept of storing data in so-called storage “pods” and allowing the owner of the data to control access to the data within the pod (e.g. by granting, or revoking access).
+**A:** [Solid](https://solidproject.org/) and IPFS are two different initiatives and projects that sit at different layers of the protocol stack.
+Solid introduces the concept of storing data in so-called storage “pods” and allowing the owner of the data to control access to the data within the pod (e.g. by granting or revoking access).
 IPFS provides a decentralised storage and transport layer infrastructure for any type of data.
 That said, Solid pods can be stored in IPFS and served from there.

 ***Q:** How do you ensure access control over content published in IPFS?*